Interesting Nightlife in Limerick

 After the George take a walk less than 5 minutes away to the Still House pub, there’s always good craic to be had with the friendly locals there.
-An authentic traditional pub with a covered smoking area at the front.
-Home to a lot of promising bands makes the Still House a vibrant spot.
+It’s an authentic traditional pub with a covered smoking area at the front.
+Home to a lot of promising bands, this makes the Still House a vibrant spot.

-Then venture down to the heart of the city the market area, Cobblestone Joes is a student bar but and really for all ages, students go there to hear the great music and bands plus all the great craft beers and non-alcoholic beers gins on offer at Cobblestone Joes.
-You are close to the Old Quarter which has a seated smoking area which is warm and dry.
+Then venture down to the heart of nightlife in the city the market quarter area.
+Cobblestone Joes is a student bar located on Ellen Street, the bar is really for all ages, students go there to hear the great music and bands plus to enjoy all the great craft beers and non-alcoholic beers and gins on offer at Cobblestone Joes.
+Cobblestone Joes is close to the Old Quarter which has a seated smoking area which is warm and dry.

 The Old Quarter is a well-designed bar with a modern touch to it.
-Now for a taste of the most popular pub in the city Nancy Blakes there may be a small queue to enter but you will come into the front bar laden with sawdust and traditional Irish musicians in the corner.
-A very ambient traditional Irish bar which always has a fire lighting.
+Now for a taste of one of the most popular pubs in the city Nancy Blakes, there may be a small queue outside to enter the pub but you will come into the front bar laden with sawdust and traditional Irish musicians in the corner.
+A very ambient traditional Irish bar Nancy’s is and there is always a fire lighting.

-Plenty of security at this club and modern music.
-Plenty of bars to order a drink at.
+Plenty of security work at this club, The Icon and there plenty of modern music.
+There are plenty of bars to order a drink in the nightclub.
 Dance your heart out till 2.00 am then you can pick a taxi to take you back to your hotel.
 Limerick’s city nightlife is great fun!.

-Dolans Pub on the dock road in Limerick has a traditional interior.
-Friendly staff great food and plenty of seating.
-Very popular with tourists and locals its got one of the best gig hubs in the country.
+Dolans Pub on the dock road in Limerick is another cracking pub and has a traditional interior.
+Dolans have friendly staff and great food and there is plenty of seating.
+The pub is very popular with tourists and locals its got one of the best gig hubs in the whole of the Emerald Isle.

 People who have a great love for music will really enjoy Dolans.
 In the front bar, there’s always a group of traditional Irish music players there.
-Full of knowledge and chat with the customers.
+The musicians are full of knowledge and chat with the customers.
 Dolans will really warm your heart and fill your ears with joyful music and stories.

-When in Limerick and you’re looking for some dance beats take a walk up Cruises Street and you will come across Charlie Chaplins Pub.
-Charlies has a traditional interior very popular with students and generally what you would call a younger crowd.
-But like all other bars, anything goes all ages frequent Charlies.
+When in Limerick and if you’re looking for some dance beats take a walk up Cruises Street and you will come across Charlie Chaplins Pub.
+Charlies has a traditional interior, its very popular with students and generally what you would call a younger crowd.
+But like all other bars, anything goes for all ages who frequent Charlies.
 Its got a cobblestone courtyard for smokers.

 So check out Charlies and bring your dancing shoes you won’t be disappointed with what Charlies has got to offer.
-Perched at the top of Cruises street famous for its retail shops and cafes.
+Perched at the top of Cruises street, the area is famous for its retail shops and cafes.
 You will be in the heart of Limericks nightlife a 1-minute walk from Nancy Blakes and the Icon nightclub.

 Try Some Whiskey

 If you fancy a Whiskey Bar in Limerick try Flannery’s bar on upper Denmark Street across from the Icon Nightclub.
-The traditional Irish bar host many tourists on their whisky trail.
-A quaint cosy front bar to warm you up and upstairs is a nice smoking area with good music playing in the background.
+The traditional Irish bar hosts many tourists on their Irish whisky trail.
+Flannerys has a beautiful cosy front bar to warm you up and upstairs there is a nice smoking area with good music playing in the background.

-There are lots of fast food shops 1-minutes walk from Flannerys.
-The famous Turkish Kebab shop, and pizza chip & burger takeaways ideal after a session around Limerick.
+There are lots of fast food shops around a 1-minute walk from Flannerys.
+The famous Turkish Kebab shop and pizza chip & burger takeaways are ideal after a session around Limerick.
 Taxis are easily available in the market area just flag one down and away you go back to your accommodation quickly and safely.

-Now you have had a great night out in Limerick don’t forget to come back to this vibrant place.
-Famous for Limericks fair women and unforgettable conversations and plenty of accommodation food & drinks.
+Now you have had a great night out in Limerick don’t forget to come back to this vibrant place!!!
+Famous for Limericks are fair women and unforgettable conversations and plenty of accommodation food & drinks.
 Whether you stay for one night or a week Limericks got a lot to offer.

-We hope you find this article useful, we welcome any suggestion for recommendations by email.
-Our email address is email@example.com
+I hope you find this article useful, we welcome any suggestion for recommendations by email.
+My email address is email@example.com.

 All Things Ireland